scality/s3utils/README.md

-* **UpdatedByClient**: this status is given when the repair script detects that the current metadata does not match one of the leader of follower's entry in the current diff entry being processed.
+* **UpdatedByClient**: this status is given when the repair script detects that the current metadata does not match one of the leader or follower's entry in the current diff entry being processed.
 This normally means that the application has overwritten the object with new contents since the scan ran.
 It can then safely be ignored, and the repair script did not attempt to repair anything here.